 Prior to ordering electrical warning labels, you must be duly aware of the regulatory and industrial standards that you need to meet.
 This way you can ensure you buy the right electrical labels for your needs.
 The International Standard for Quality Management Systems identifies the general requirements for electrical equipment as code 29.060.01.
 ISO acts as a directory and does not include documents.
 The associated information is disclosed in PDF format under various subtitles.
 These PDFs are laid out and available for purchase.
 It is essential to review the standards for the specific product and electrical warning labels you plan to use.

 In the same way that your business follows internal procedures (corporate compliance), your business must also adhere to regulatory compliance.
 For example, federal, state, and international laws and regulations specific to your industry.
-At IndustriTAG, our electrical labels do the work for you.
+At IndustriTAG, our wire and cable labels do the work for you.
 They meet the safety and compliance standards of the UN’s Globally Harmonized System of Classification, as well as the International Standard for Quality Management Systems.

 Industrial and Customer Specifications